Last updated on May 11, 2026

 How Much Does a Commander’s Bundle Cost?

 The MSRP of an Avatar Commander’s Bundle is $109.99.
 Your local game store (LGS) and your favorite online retailers are likely to ask more, though.
-At the time of writing, the lowest listing on TCGplayer is around $195, up from $150 before the Booster Fun cards were spoiled.
+At the time of writing, the lowest listing on TCGplayer is around $135, and has remained fairly stable since December 2025.

-The Avatar Commander’s Bundle officially releases on November 21, 2025.
-If your LGS is a WPN Premium location, you may be able to pick up an Avatar Commander’s Bundle a week early during Avatar: The Last Airbender prereleases on November 14.
+The Avatar Commander’s Bundle officially released on November 21, 2025.
+The WPN Premium locations, may have allowed players to pick up an Avatar Commander’s Bundle a week early during Avatar: The Last Airbender prereleases on Nov.
+14, 2025.

 Best Commander’s Bundles